zerta92/tech-test-2024-main/README.md

  - where the value after *welcome/* is the user id

 ## Thoughts on the Test
 I personally enjoyed the challenge and appreciated that the tasks were concise and straight to the point.
-Setting up the frontend and backend environments took a fair amount of time, so it might have been easier if some of this overhead was already taken care of.
+Setting up the frontend and backend environments took a fair amount of time, so it might have been easier if some of this overhead was already taken care of, but I can see why this would be part of the exercise.